BJ’s Wholesale Club (NYSE:BJ) Stock Rating Upgraded by JPMorgan Chase & Co.

-BJ’s Wholesale Club (NYSE:BJ) was upgraded by stock analysts at JPMorgan Chase & Co. from a “neutral” rating to an “overweight” rating in a research note issued on Thursday, Analyst Price Targets reports.
-The firm currently has a $51.00 target price on the stock, up from their prior target price of $40.00.
-JPMorgan Chase & Co.‘s price target suggests a potential upside of 11.60% from the company’s current price.
+BJ’s Wholesale Club (NYSE:BJ) was upgraded by equities research analysts at JPMorgan Chase & Co. from a “neutral” rating to an “overweight” rating in a report issued on Wednesday, Benzinga reports.
+The brokerage currently has a $51.00 price objective on the stock, up from their prior price objective of $40.00.
+JPMorgan Chase & Co.‘s price target points to a potential upside of 4.57% from the stock’s previous close.

-In other news, EVP Scott Kessler sold 32,812 shares of the firm’s stock in a transaction dated Tuesday, March 9th.
-The shares were sold at an average price of $42.33, for a total transaction of $1,388,931.96.
-Following the sale, the executive vice president now owns 166,579 shares of the company’s stock, valued at approximately $7,051,289.07.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, EVP Brian Poulliot sold 26,631 shares of the firm’s stock in a transaction dated Thursday, April 1st.
-The shares were sold at an average price of $44.26, for a total transaction of $1,178,688.06.
-Following the sale, the executive vice president now directly owns 135,433 shares in the company, valued at approximately $5,994,264.58.
+In other BJ’s Wholesale Club news, SVP Graham Luce sold 1,670 shares of the business’s stock in a transaction on Monday, May 10th.
+The stock was sold at an average price of $46.88, for a total value of $78,289.60.
+Following the transaction, the senior vice president now owns 50,211 shares of the company’s stock, valued at $2,353,891.68.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, EVP Scott Kessler sold 32,812 shares of the stock in a transaction on Tuesday, March 9th.
+The stock was sold at an average price of $42.33, for a total value of $1,388,931.96.
+Following the sale, the executive vice president now owns 166,579 shares in the company, valued at approximately $7,051,289.07.
 The disclosure for this sale can be found here.
-Insiders sold a total of 93,478 shares of company stock valued at $4,110,855 over the last 90 days.
-Company insiders own 4.20% of the company’s stock.
+Insiders have sold 93,692 shares of company stock worth $4,121,142 over the last ninety days.
+Insiders own 4.20% of the company’s stock.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-M&T Bank Corp boosted its holdings in shares of BJ’s Wholesale Club by 4.6% during the 1st quarter.
-M&T Bank Corp now owns 5,995 shares of the company’s stock valued at $268,000 after acquiring an additional 263 shares during the last quarter.
-Brandywine Oak Private Wealth LLC lifted its stake in shares of BJ’s Wholesale Club by 6.0% in the 4th quarter.
-Brandywine Oak Private Wealth LLC now owns 5,546 shares of the company’s stock worth $206,000 after purchasing an additional 312 shares during the period.
-Glenmede Trust Co.
-NA lifted its stake in shares of BJ’s Wholesale Club by 1.9% in the 4th quarter.
-Glenmede Trust Co.
-NA now owns 16,870 shares of the company’s stock worth $628,000 after purchasing an additional 318 shares during the period.
-Islay Capital Management LLC lifted its stake in shares of BJ’s Wholesale Club by 16.5% in the 4th quarter.
-Islay Capital Management LLC now owns 2,556 shares of the company’s stock worth $95,000 after purchasing an additional 362 shares during the period.
-Finally, Moody Lynn & Lieberson LLC lifted its stake in shares of BJ’s Wholesale Club by 7.5% in the 4th quarter.
-Moody Lynn & Lieberson LLC now owns 5,935 shares of the company’s stock worth $221,000 after purchasing an additional 415 shares during the period.
+A number of institutional investors and hedge funds have recently bought and sold shares of BJ.
+Sowell Financial Services LLC lifted its position in shares of BJ’s Wholesale Club by 473.2% during the fourth quarter.
+Sowell Financial Services LLC now owns 705 shares of the company’s stock worth $26,000 after purchasing an additional 582 shares in the last quarter.
+Winslow Evans & Crocker Inc. boosted its position in BJ’s Wholesale Club by 200.0% in the 4th quarter.
+Winslow Evans & Crocker Inc. now owns 825 shares of the company’s stock valued at $31,000 after buying an additional 550 shares during the last quarter.
+GPS Wealth Strategies Group LLC acquired a new stake in shares of BJ’s Wholesale Club in the 1st quarter valued at $31,000.
+Lazard Asset Management LLC bought a new stake in shares of BJ’s Wholesale Club during the fourth quarter worth $32,000.
+Finally, Advisors Asset Management Inc. acquired a new position in shares of BJ’s Wholesale Club during the first quarter valued at $35,000.

 BJ’s Wholesale Club Company Profile